COVID-19 pandemic in Michigan: UK variant

-On March 8, 2021, the state reported their first case of the 501.V2 variant that originated in South Africa in a child from Jackson County.
+On March 8, the state reported their first case of the 501.V2 variant that originated in South Africa in a child from Jackson County.

-Brazilian variant

-On March 31, 2021, the state reported their first case of the Lineage P.1 variant, which originated in Brazil, in a person from Bay County.
+On March 31, the state reported their first case of the Lineage P.1 variant, which originated in Brazil, in a person from Bay County.
 Another case of Lineage P.1 was identified in Shiawassee County on the same date.
 A third case of Lineage P.1 was reported in Genesee County on April 7.
 The person was diagnosed with the variant on March 23.

-California variants

-The state has reported six cases of the "California variants" of COVID-19: three cases of the B 1.427 variant in Jackson and Washtenaw Counties; and three cases of the B 1.429 variant, one each in Oakland, Livingston, and Washtenaw counties.
+By April 1, The state reported six cases of the "California variants" of COVID-19: three of the B 1.427 variant in Jackson and Washtenaw Counties; and three of the B 1.429 variant, one each in Oakland, Livingston, and Washtenaw counties.

-Indian variant

 On April 30, it was reported that the first case of Lineage B.1.617.2, first discovered in India, was confirmed in a person from Clinton County.

-Delta variant

 On June 26, it was reported that the first case of Lineage B.1.617 Delta variant was reported in a fully vaccinated Ottawa County resident.

-Omicron variant

-As of December 24, Michigan has reported 13 confirmed cases of the Omicron variant in six counties.
+As of December 24, Michigan had reported 13 confirmed cases of the Omicron variant in six counties.